106ohm/PerformabilitySimulator/README.md

 * TwoAbsorbingStates: a simple CTMC with two absorbing states.
 Here, the direct graph of the model is trivial and then RewardProcessSim is exploited
 * TwoAbsorbingStatesStateVariables: same model as TwoAbsorbingStates implemented exploiting RewardProcessSimStateVariables, with one state variable
 * ConditionalAccumulatedReward: this is an example of non trivial reward structure over a trivial model.
 Here, RewardProcessSim is exploited
+* NMR: a simple reliability model of a N Modular Redundant system that continuously provides a service as long as a simple majority ceil((N+1)/2) of N components are working correctly

 # Details on _RewardProcessSim_
 A _node_ is an integer and represents a _model state_.